Your order

 Nikar by Boyko Blagoev

-If you’re looking for a good euro/leva deal, look no further, as Nikar will definitely have the best rate possible anywhere in the city.
-But this spot actually carries much more than just euros or dollars.
-The owner takes pride in having stock of almost every currency available from anywhere in the world -- useful if you’re travelling around Europe by train, don’t you think?
-This is your chance to get just a tiny bit closer to those countries on your bucket list (Japan?
-India?
-Mexico?
-Iceland?) that might still feel far away.
+Looking for a good euro/leva exchange deal?
+Look no further, as Nikar is likely to have an attractive exchange rate in the city.
+But this spot is much more than your average currency exchange.
+The owner takes pride in keeping stock of almost every currency available from everywhere in the world – which is very useful if you’re travelling around Europe by train, don’t you think?

 Skara Bar by Boyko Blagoev